-(i) Equalisation policy
+(I) Equalisation policy

-The Trust operates equalisation to ensure the level of distributable income for any unit class is not affected by the issue or cancellation of units.
+The fund operates equalisation to ensure the level of distributable income for any share class is not affected by the issue or cancellation of shares.

-(j) Critical Accounting Judgements and Estimation Uncertainty
+(m) Critical Accounting Judgements and Estimation Uncertainty

 During the preparation of the financial statements there is a requirement to use critical judgements, estimates and assumptions that affect the application of accounting policies and reported values of assets, liabilities, revenue and expenses.
 These will by definition not always equal the actual values, and may in some cases result in material adjustments in the following accounting year.
-These critical judgements relate to the sole investment held by the Trust, which is the Master Fund, which holds the properties.
+The fair value of investment properties and the calculation of finance lease balances are examples where, due to their complexity, such judgements, assumptions and estimates have been utilised.
+Details of the key considerations involved are included within the accounting policies.